#IDAHOTB Starts With Looking At Ourselves

 It's why your life is a facade - a play - and you are the classic, straight-acting male lead.
 How very Rock Hudson of you!

-What you desire from straight-acting isn’t real - acting is a fiction based upon reality that you are tying to box yourself into.
+What you desire from straight-acting isn't real.
+Acting is a fiction based upon

 Don't be an actor within the play that the status quo wants to cast you in.